gugs/leach_masterthesis/README.md

 # leach_masterthesis

-# These folders are described bellow:
+# Those folders are described bellow:

 # ExtractorToCastaliaSimulationOutput/OutputHandler: Program in Java to extract last action performed by sensor node in Castalia-Trace file.